LASIK in Los Angeles at The Kagan Institute

 Who is a good candidate for LASIK?

 Dr. K: Most people will be good candidates for the procedure.
 You must have a healthy eye, healthy cornea, a specific glasses/contact lens prescription, and be at least 21 years old.
-Another important factor is that your prescription (glasses/contacts) needs to be stable which means minimal to no change in the last 6 months to 1 year (when you come in for your free consultation please bring your old glasses or contact prescriptions).
+Another important factor is that your prescription (glasses/contacts) needs to be stable which means minimal to no change in the last 6 months to 1 year (when you come in for your consultation please bring your old glasses or contact prescriptions).

 Q: What is the longevity of the procedure?